wolfyreload/OpenChords/OpenChords/Manual/help.md

 B = Bridge
 V = Verse
 E = Ending

-*You can use any other letters and number combinations but only the *ones above will get converted to more user friendly names when you *choose to present the song(s)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+> Note: You can use any other letters and number combinations but only the
+> ones above will get converted to more user friendly names when you
+> choose to present the song(s)

 Author: Just the author of the song